Gunman Kills 1, Wounds 3 in Seattle

-Police used search dogs in the hunt.
-Several schools in the area north of downtown Seattle were locked down while the hunt for the suspect continued, KOMO-TV reported.
+Police used dogs in the hunt through the largely residential Wallingford neighborhood.
+At least a dozen schools in the area north of downtown Seattle were locked down with the children inside while the search continued, police said.

-The shooting happened about 10:30 a.m. in Seattle's Wallingford neighborhood at an office building called the Northlake Shipyard building, police said.
+The shooting happened about 10:30 a.m. in an office at the Northlake Shipyard building on the north shore of Lake Union, police said.

 Jeannie Parr said she was about 6 feet from where the shootings took place.